mootools/mootools-more/Docs/Drag/Sortables.md

 --------------------------------------------------

 Function to get the order of the elements in the lists of this sortables instance.
-For each list, an array containing the order of the elements will be returned.
+For each list, an array containing the *id*s of all the elements (in the current order) will be returned.
 If more than one list is being used, all lists will be serialized and returned in an array.

 ### Syntax: